denten-books/plain-text/main.md

 photocopiers, to desktop printers, to cheap hard drives, and peer-to-peer file sharing networks have reduced the price of a copy down to near zero.
 The response from the film, game, music, and publishing industry has been to push rights management down to the infrastructural level.
-As Charles Clark
+As Charles Clark (the British publisher and authority on copyright) famously put it, "the answer to the machine is in the machine."

 stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title